Last Updated: July 29, 2021

 |Admissions requirements||Higher average GMAT score||Lower average GMAT score||Focus on experience over test score|

-Benefits to Part-Time MBA Programs
+Benefits of Doing Part-Time and Executive MBA

-- Reduced risk of unemployment -
+- Reduced Risk of Unemployment-

-- Reduced cost -
+- Reduced Cost-

-Benefits to Full-Time MBA Programs
+Benefits of Full-Time MBA

-A great aspect of a full-time program is being able to intern the summer between your first and second year.
+A great aspect of a full-time program is being able to intern the summer between the first and second year.
 Many graduate students secure their post-graduation jobs at the end of their summer internships.
 It’s also a great chance to try out a new career and company and see how it fits.

 - Available Scholarships-

 The majority of scholarships are awarded to full-time MBA students, which provides an easy way to offset some of the costs with not working and paying tuition.

 Doing an MBA can seem life-changing to most candidates due to the kind of change it brings in the career prospects of candidates.
 Completing an MBA and specializing in a particular field within MBA often lets candidates double their salary after course completion.
 The course offers candidates with new skillsets and enhances their existing skills shaping them to suit leadership roles.
 The course also lets candidates climb up the ladder and take up managerial posts rather than remaining at the lower rung of the corporate sector.